How is gluten free beer made?

 An example of this is the patented product Brewers Clarex® (also used to reduce the chill haze in beer).
 This protease enzyme degrades the gluten to levels below the 20 ppm threshold so it can be labelled gluten free.
 As this type of beer has been made from barley, by law the labelling must also state ‘contains barley’.
 This allows people to identify gluten free beers made from barley separate to gluten free beers made from naturally gluten free cereals or pseudocereals.

-When manufacturers label their beer gluten-free, it is important to make sure that the levels of gluten are less than 20 ppm.
+By law, manufacturers can only label their beer gluten free if it contains 20 ppm or less of gluten.
 Laboratory testing is the best way to assess the amount of gluten in a product, but there can be difficulties when testing beer using the usual R5 ELISA Sandwich method (commonly used for foods), due to the gluten being broken down.
-An alternative method is available (R5 ELISA Competitive) which is a more effective way to measure the gluten in beer and other hydrolysed products.
+An alternative method is available (R5 ELISA Competitive) which is a more effective way to measure the gluten in beer and other hydrolysed or fermented products.

 Scientists continue to explore other techniques to try to further advance the analysis of gluten in food and drink products such as mass spectrometry, PCR (polymerase chain reaction), aptamers.
 There are pros and cons with all testing methods and we look to the experts for the very best and latest advice such as the Prolamin Working Group and our Food Standards Committee.
 The R5 ELISA Competitive ELISA method is considered the current state of the art and the best validated method currently available but Coeliac UK and producers remain engaged with experts and global research exploring potential new test methods.

 Alcohol can have side effects whether or not you have coeliac disease.
 Information on sensible drinking can be found on the NHS website.

 This information is based on the advice of our Food Standards Committee, Health Advisory Council and/or the Prolamin Working Group.